ohmybrew/ohmybrew.github.io/_posts/2016-03-02-building-a-simple-redis-autosuggest-with-ruby.markdown

 Now that we have a script (that you should expand on into a proper lib), we need to now show results to the user for when they're searching.

-Heres a quick Sinatra example (of course you can use more advanced techniques as well)
+Here's a quick Sinatra example (of course you can use more advanced techniques as well)

 ```ruby
 require "redis"